 Learners must answer all the questions.
 This paper will be entirely skills-based and will test a learner's ability to handle various ways of depicting geographical information.
 The questions will be neutral in that they do not require specific information of place.
 Learners will be able to demonstrate the skills of analysis and interpretation and application of graphical techniques as appropriate.
-One question will be specifically based on a large-scale (1:50 000) topographical map of any country in SADC with full key.
+One question will be specifically based on a large-scale (1:50 000) topographical map, with full colour map from any country in SADC.
+The map will always be presented with a full key.
 This paper will provide an assessment of assessment objectives A, B and C.